-PMI VectorLink supports durability monitoring of LLINs to provide in-country and global stakeholders with updated evidence on LLIN survivorship, physical durability, and insecticide effectiveness in the field.
-The project collects data on attrition, physical integrity, bio-efficacy, use, and care and repair behaviors of LLINs and triangulates with durability monitoring data of standard LLINs, piperonyl-butoxide (PBO) LLINs, and next generation LLINs to inform procurement and programmatic decisions and develop effective, evidence-based integrated vector management strategies.
-PMI VectorLink uses World Health Organization-endorsed LLIN durability monitoring resources, available at durabilitymonitoring.org.
+Through both standard and streamlined durability monitoring, the project collects data on attrition, physical integrity, bio-efficacy, use, and care and repair behaviors of pyrethroid-only ITNs alongside new piperonyl-butoxide (PBO) and dual-active ingredient ITNs to inform procurement and programmatic decisions and develop effective, evidence-based integrated vector management strategies.
+PMI VectorLink uses World Health Organization-endorsed ITN durability monitoring resources, which are available at https://www.durabilitymonitoring.org/

 Social and Behavior Change Communication (SBCC)